addy92/adafarcv.github.io/README.md

-# adafarcv.github.io
+# adafar.cv.com
-This website is designed mostly for my beautiful wife Addy.
-I appreciate you in my life and this is a present to you.
+This website is a CV for Adafar Mashaka Kasala.
+My Beautiful Wife